 Putting time and effort into making sure you are utilizing the right channels will maximize the overall success of your ABM strategy and increase your visibility to your target audience.

 What channels have you found the most useful for ABM?
-Need advice on choosing what to focus on?
-Join the conversation at the Revenue Marketing Alliance!
+Or perhaps you're looking for some advice on choosing what to focus on?

 Either way, it sounds like you could benefit from join the conversation at the Revenue Marketing Alliance!